 The Core University English (CUE) course aims to enhance first-year students' academic English language proficiency in the university context.
 CUE focuses on developing students' academic English language skills for the Common Core Curriculum.
 These include the language skills needed to understand and produce spoken and written academic texts, express academic ideas and concepts clearly and in a well-structured manner and search for and use academic sources of information in their writing and speaking.
-Students will also complete four online-learning modules through the Moodle platform on academic grammar, academic vocabulary, citation and referencing skills and understanding and avoiding plagiarism.
+Four online-learning modules through the Moodle platform on academic speaking, academic grammar, academic vocabulary, citation and referencing skills and avoiding plagiarism will be offered to students to support their English learning.
 This course will help students to participate more effectively in their first-year university studies in English, thereby enriching their first-year experience.